esper-io/console_docs/docs/provisioning-template/createtemplate.md

 ![](./images/createtemplate/22_ProvisioningTemplates_Create_full_template_Device_Mode.png)

-Kiosk Mode pins a selected Enterprise or Google Play Store app to the device unless the user exits kiosk mode.
-This is useful for cases in which the device will be used for a single purpose (for example, as an airport kiosk) and only the selected app needs to run on it.
+Kiosk Mode pins a selected Enterprise or Google Play Store application to the device unless the user exits kiosk mode.
+This is useful for cases in which the device will be used for a single purpose (for example, as an airport kiosk) and only the selected application needs to run on it.

 **Note**: For an optimal Kiosk Mode implementation, other Compliance Policy configurations need to be properly set.
 See this [technical article](https://blog.esper.io/kiosk-on-esper) for more details.

-In Multi-Application Mode, the device user is free to use any Enterprise or Google Play app approved and installed using Esper.
+In Multi-Application Mode, the device user is free to use any Enterprise or Google Play application approved and installed using Esper.

-#### Adding Apps for Installation to a Template
+#### Adding Applications for Installation to a Template

-The 'Add Application' section gives you the ability to load any Enterprise apps and approved Managed Google Play apps onto the device when it is provisioned.
-These apps must have been previously uploaded to Esper as an Enterprise app through 'Apps' or previously approved through Managed Google Play.
+The 'Add Application' section gives you the ability to load any Enterprise applications and approved Managed Google Play applications onto the device when it is provisioned.
+These applications must have been previously uploaded to Esper as an Enterprise application through 'Apps' or previously approved through Managed Google Play.

-Approved Managed Google Play apps will only appear if you have enrolled your endpoint in Managed Google Play.
-These apps must have been approved through Play for Work before they can be selected here.
-Simply find the Play store application you wish to install in the Get Play Store App, and it will be added to the list of apps.
-Once an Enterprise app has been uploaded into your Esper Cloud Endpoint, select it from the dropdown menu, then select the version, and click on 'Add' to add it to your template.
+Approved Managed Google Play applications will only appear if you have enrolled your endpoint in Managed Google Play.
+These applications must have been approved through Play for Work before they can be selected here.
+Simply find the Play store application you wish to install in the Get Play Store App, and it will be added to the list of applications.
+Once an Enterprise application has been uploaded into your Esper Cloud Endpoint, select it from the dropdown menu, then select the version, and click on 'Add' to add it to your template.

 ![](./images/createtemplate/23_ProvisioningTemplates_Create_full_template_Select_Application.png)